marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: How much screen time is too much?

 A: It really depends on personal and professional requirements.
-For adults, experts suggest 30 to 60 minutes per day for better mental wellbeing.
+For adults, [experts suggest no more than two hours per day](https://www.nhlbi.nih.gov/health/educational/wecan/reduce-screen-time/index.htm) for better mental wellbeing.
 Ideally, they should be broken into shorter sections rather than continuous scrolling.